Staff Answer

 May 04, 2026 - 03:00 PM

-The main difference is how the lubrication is provided.
-Hydrophilic catheters use an activated coating, while pre-lubricated catheters use included lubricant.
-Product details should be reviewed carefully because activation method, packaging, and lubrication design can vary by catheter.
+The main difference is how lubrication is provided: hydrophilic catheters use an activated coating, while pre-lubricated catheters use included lubricant.
+Product details, packaging information, activation method, lubrication design, and manufacturer instructions should be reviewed carefully before ordering or use.